Tuesday, February 10

 When I drank, I clung to men.
 When I drank, I refuted religion.
 When I drank, I surrendered to any carnal whim.

-The particular night I’m going to describe is when I drank and took my primitive understanding of feminism too far and called him….but I couldn’t reach him--instead I got a hold of his his aloofness...and it broke me.
-When he hung up, stared at the dot matrix screen on the Nokia thinking it would ring any second because maybe he’ll call back?
+The particular night I’m going to describe is when I drank and took my primitive understanding of feminism too far and called him….but I couldn’t reach him--instead I got a hold of his aloofness...and it broke me.
+When he hung up, I stared at the dot matrix screen on the Nokia thinking it would ring any second because maybe he’ll call back?
 He really wants to see me...he just needs to check his schedule.

 When your self-worth is based around a phone call, things can get pretty dark, pretty fast.
 I’d been waiting for weeks.
 Had he thought about me even once since my hangover and I crawled out of his dirty bed in this dirty desert town?
 Of course he did!
 We had so many laughs, right?
 Every second looking at that puke green screen waiting for it to light up slathered hurt atop another layer of hurt...so, I hurt the phone back.
 I responded to its abuse by taking my power back and broke it into 7 spiky pieces of plastic--each piece telling me, in a very specific way, what a fantastic piece of shit I am.